o3de/o3de.org/content/docs/user-guide/features/gems/reference/vegetation/concepts.md

 # Dynamic Vegetation Concepts {#dynamic-vegetation-concepts}

 The dynamic vegetation system operates around the following ideas:
 + **What** - To specify the type of vegetation that appears, you must have prebuilt vegetation assets, such as `.cgf` or `.fbx` files\.
-If you don't have your own, you can use Lumberyard's vegetation assets, which are in the Starter Game project\.
+If you don't have your own, you can use O3DE's vegetation assets, which are in the Starter Game project\.
 + **Where** - You can create small patches of flowers or populate a massive area with convincing varieties of plants and objects\.
 To do this, use local area clusters in the foreground layer or coverage areas in the background layers, respectively\.

   Using vegetation filters, you can set up rules that specify the surface angles, altitudes, distances from objects, and surface types where vegetation grows\.